Skip to main content

 sub_remote(kind, callback)

-Similar to sub(), but it subscribes to remote messages of this kind instead of local.
+Same as sub(), except it subscribes to remote messages of this kind instead of local.

 unsub(kind)